brendanhasz/probflow/docs/example_embedding.rst

 .. include:: macros.hrst

-TODO: using the :class:`.Embedding` layer
+TODO: using the :class:`.Embedding` module